phan/phan/README.md

     // A list of plugin files to execute.
     // See https://github.com/phan/phan/tree/master/.phan/plugins for even more.
     // (Pass these in as relative paths.
+    // Base names without extensions such as 'AlwaysReturnPlugin'
-    // The 0.10.2 release will allow passing 'AlwaysReturnPlugin' if referring to a plugin that is bundled with Phan) 'plugins' => [
+    // can be used to refer to a plugin that is bundled with Phan) 'plugins' => [
         // checks if a function, closure or method unconditionally returns.

-        'AlwaysReturnPlugin',  // can also be written as 'vendor/phan/phan/.phan/plugins/AlwaysReturnPlugin.php'
+        // can also be written as 'vendor/phan/phan/.phan/plugins/AlwaysReturnPlugin.php' 'AlwaysReturnPlugin',
         // Checks for syntactically unreachable statements in
         // the global scope or function bodies.
         'UnreachableCodePlugin',